Lowcountry church and choir host concert honoring MLK Day

 JAMES ISLAND, S.C.
-(WCBD) – Lowcountry organizations gathered to honor the memory of Martin Luther King Junior through the power of music and worship at the First Baptist Church of James Island.
+(WCBD) – Lowcountry organizations gathered to honor the memory of Dr. Martin Luther King Jr. through the power of music and worship at the First Baptist Church of James Island.

 “It brings unity.
 It reminds us that united we stand, and divided we fall,” says Reverend Charlie Murray, the Pastor at First Baptist Church.